 Nate Phipps (he/him)

-As soon as Nate stumbled upon Common Cycle at the Ann Arbor Farmers Market eight years ago, he knew he had found his people.
+As soon as Nate stumbled upon Common Cycle at the Ann Arbor Farmers Market in 2014, he knew he had found his people.
 “I love to get people excited about riding and fixing their own bikes.
 Bikes are such simple machines, and learning how they work, how to repair and maintain them, and how to help others do the same is such an empowering experience.
 Everyone should be able to experience that.”
 He once had eight flats on a six-day bike trip!
 He’s now quite good at changing tubes.

 Bob Werner (he/him)